eshneken/terraform-bmcs-weblogic-jenkins-chef/terraform/userdata/readme.txt

 3) eshneken-chef-io.pem:  private key (.pem) for Chef.io user
 4) eshneken-opc:  private key (RSA) for BMCS opc user
 5) eshneken-opc.pub:  public key (RSA) corresponding to #4 private key file

+Once the local directory has all of these, the userdata directory needs to be moved to the ~opc directory on the Jenkins buildserver.